Toshiba EM131A5C-BS Microwave Door Switch Replacement — Which Part & How to Install

 ⚠️ CRITICAL SAFETY WARNING

 STOP before you proceed.
 The Toshiba EM131A5C-BS contains a high-voltage capacitor that can hold a lethal electrical charge even after you unplug the microwave.
-This capacitor stores up to 2,000 volts and can deliver a shock that causes serious injury or death.
+This capacitor can store up to 2,000 volts and can deliver a shock that causes serious injury or death.
 You MUST properly discharge this capacitor before touching any internal components.

 Tools and Materials You’ll Need